NithinJangid/IMAGE-CLASSIFIER-USING-TENSORFLOW-KERAS/data/dataset/dataset.md

 ### A Directory with Multiple Classes containing images
-delete this file after cloning.
+delete this file after cloning this repo.